 Chocolate Chess Pie is one of my favorite pies at the holidays.
 When I was in elementary school my Mother worked at Rich’s department store.
 They had a bakery and Mom would always order one of these pies at the holidays.
 It is so rich and creamy with a crunchy top layer.

-Then it will fall into place and look like this.
-You will want to let it sit for at least an hour before you cut it and serve so it can set.
+When you pull your chocolate chess pie out of the oven it will be puffy, then it will fall into place and look like a normal chess pie.
+Let it sit for at least an hour before you cut it and serve so it can set.
 I prefer mine cold so I put it in the fridge but room temp is good as well.

 - ½ cup (1 stick) unsalted butter, coarsely chopped